Spring Semester, 2025

 Homework

-Problems will be assigned at class meetings.
-No late homework will be accepted (120 Sherred Hall has an In-Out box for the class).
+Problems will be assigned through canvas.
+No late homework will be accepted.
 Missed homework will receive a grade of zero.
 The homework will be graded, and each assignment carries equal weight.
 You are allowed to work with other students on the homework problems, however, verbatim copying of homework is absolutely forbidden.
 Therefore each student must ultimately produce his or her own homework to be handed in and graded.

 Exams